|Region||Aerie of Dragons|

 |Built||9 Witchrite 1510 DE|

 Scion Steps was to be Benevolence's crowning achievement on a world then known only as Sphere 411.
-Once it was done and lived in for but a month, the two planned to leave for the Void and continue the tasks of creation - forging life out of the energies of Chaos.
+Once it was done and lived in for but a month, Benevolence and Kesserine planned to leave for the Void, continuing the tasks of Creation - forging life out of the energies and stuff of Chaos.
 Kesserine and her husband spent only one night together in this place.
 The same night it was gifted to her, she revealed her true form to her husband as the primordial Kirograne.
 A monumental battle ensued between the two across the nine fortresses of Scion Steps, with each willing into existence armies to battle each other.
 It took only a day though for this fight to come to conclusion with Benevolence striking down the Betrayer.
 The battle they fought in Scion Steps wrecked many areas.
 It was abandoned, becoming a ruin until the next era.

 This place was willed into existence by a creator god who had no intention of staying here or ever using it in war.
 It was conceived of as a gift, possibly even to awe those that would come after with them looking upon it and knowing what separates puny mortals from Gods!

-To properly defend Suldaan Mithil, would require an army of a half million.
-It covers such a large area and so intricate and grandiose that anything less than the powers of a Creationist, would require centuries to build it and be beyond even the greatest empire's resources.
+To properly defend Suldaan Mithil, you need a hundred thousand soldiers, an absurdity.
+It covers such a large area and so intricate and grandiose that anything less than the powers of a Creationist, would take centuries to build, and possibly beyond the resources of all but the greatest empires.

-Today, the place is the abode of dragons, chimera, and any other creature seeking refuge in a one of nine vast fortress ruins.
-There have been numerous groups that have explored the place over the ages.
-The accumulation of adventurer maps on Suldaan Mithil show that less than 20% of the place has been explored.
-A few bold adventurers have went into Suldaan Mithil looking for the Volfdir Jollrod - a primordial relic best left forgotten.
+Today, Suldaan Mithil is the abode of dragons, chimera, giants, bandits, and monsters.
+There have been many explorations, yet the accumulation of adventurer maps on Suldaan Mithil show that only 20% has been explored.
+A few bold adventurers have went into Suldaan Mithil looking for the legendary relic of creation, the Volfdir Jollrod; a primordial relic best left forgotten.